tdsh-ux/RepData_PeerAssessment1/README.md

 ```

 ![](PA1_template_files/figure-html/unnamed-chunk-2-1.png)<!-- -->
-Interval with the maximum number of steps
+Interval with the maximum number of steps:

 ```r